Developmental Plasticity-inspired Adaptive Pruning for Deep Spiking and Artificial Neural Networks: Developmental Plasticity-inspired Adaptive Pruning Algorithm

-\textbf{DPAP in SNNs.} The DPAP method prunes unimportant synapses and neurons according to their importance $BCM^{e}$ and $D^{e}$.
-Inspired by the pruning mechanism of brain development, we designed the survival function for neuron $F_{D}$ and synapse $F_{BCM}$.
-At the beginning of learning, we initialized the survival functions as a constant $\beta$.
-For each epoch, the trace-based BCM synaptic plasticity for measuring synapses and dendritic spine dynamic plasticity for measuring neurons are linearly normalized:
+The DPAP method prunes unimportant synapses, neurons and timesteps according to their importance $BCM^{e}$, $D^{e}$ and $Time^{t}$.
+Inspired by the pruning mechanism of brain development, we designed the survival function for neuron $F_{D}$, synapse $F_{BCM}$ and timestep $F_{Time}$.
+At the beginning of learning, we initialized the survival functions as the constant $\beta$.
+Take synapses for example, the trace-based BCM synaptic plasticity linearly normalized in each epoch as follow: